-Athletics & Activities Pass
+Athletics/Activities Passes

-Students may purchase an activities pass for the year for \$35.
-Students who qualify for free and reduced lunch may have this fee waived by filling out a fee waiver and requesting the pass from the office.
+Students and adults may purchase an activities pass for the year as noted below.
+Students who qualify for free/reduced meals may have this fee waived by filling out a fee waiver and requesting the pass from the office.
+Students in grades 7-8 participating in sports are required to have an activities pass.
+Students in grades 9-12 participating in any NSAA governed extracurricular sport or activity are required to have an activities pass.